-Metabolism is the dynamic chemistry of cells that provides the energy and building blocks required for the three- and four-dimensional self-organization of life.
-In the cell, metabolism is organized as a complex interplay between catalysts (enzymes) and substrates (metabolites).
+Metabolism is the dynamic chemistry of cells that provides the energy and building blocks required for the three- and fourdimensional self-organization of life.
+In the cell, metabolism is organized as a complex interplay between catalysts ('enzymes') and substrates ('metabolites').
 A long-term goal of MaxSynBio is to construct complex metabolic networks within defined compartments that can be coupled to energy modules.
-From an application point of view, the assembly and operation of multi-enzyme cascades in compartments is an attractive goal, which will pave the way to the tailored construction of minimal "cellular factories" for the customized production of value-added compounds.
+From an application point of view, the assembly and operation of multienzyme cascades in compartments is an attractive goal, which will pave the way to the tailored construction of minimal "cellular factories" for the customized production of value-added compounds.
 Such bottom-up efforts could serve as an alternative strategy to conventional top-down efforts pursued in biotechnology, such as metabolic engineering of microorganisms.

 Our efforts to create metabolic compartments are fueled by recent developments.
-On the one hand, it has become possible to incorporate and operate enzymes inside polymersomes and vesicles, [6,8] thus demonstrating that it is in principle possible to build and control chemical reaction networks within defined space.
-On the other hand, the reconstruction and operation of complex reaction networks for the production of value-added compounds in vitro has also become feasible.
-Notable examples are the use of complex enzyme cascades in vitro to produce monoterpenes, isobutanol and polyhydroxybutyrate from glucose as a feedstock.
-[9]
+On the one hand, it has become possible to incorporate and operate enzymes inside of polymersomes and vesicles,^[6, 8] demonstrating that it is in principle possible to build and control chemical reaction networks within defined space.
+On the other hand, the re-construction and operation of complex reaction networks for the production of value-added compounds in vitro has also become feasible.
+Notable examples are the use of complex enzyme cascades in vitro to produce monoterpenes, isobutanol and polyhydroxybutyrate, respectively, from glucose as feedstock.^[9]

-While there has been recent progress in the reconstruction and control of complex enzyme networks in vitro, most approaches have thus far focused on exploiting naturally existing reaction cascades.
-However, the full potential of synthetic biology can only be realized when it becomes possible to assemble customized, non-natural reaction networks in a rational fashion.
+While there has been recent progress in the reconstruction and control of complex enzyme networks in vitro, most approaches thus far focused on exploiting naturally existing reaction cascades.
+Yet, the full potential of Synthetic Biology can only be realized when it becomes possible to assemble customized, non-natural reaction networks in a rational fashion.
 In a proof of principle, we recently designed and realized a synthetic pathway for the capture and conversion of carbon dioxide.
-The so-called CETCH (crotonyl-coenzyme A (CoA)/ethylmalonyl-CoA/hydroxybutyryl-CoA) cycle is an in vitro metabolic network of 17 reactions that was established with enzymes originating from nine different organisms, including three engineered enzymes.^[10] While it was possible to draft and assemble a simple version of the CETCH cycle through the concept of metabolic retrosynthesis,[11] a robust operation of the system was only possible after several rounds of optimization, which included enzyme (re-)design and the principle of metabolic proofreading.
-[11,12] In Version 5.4, the artificial CO2 fixation cycle is slightly faster and requires 20% less energy per CO2 fixed than the naturally evolved Calvin cycle that operates in photosynthesis.
+The so-called CETCH (crotonyl-coenzyme A (CoA)/ ethylmalonyl-CoA/hydroxybutyryl-CoA) cycle is an in vitrometabolic network of 17 reactions that was established with enzymes originating from nine different organisms, including three engineered enzymes.^[10] While it was possible to draft and assemble a simple version of the CETCH cycle through the concept of metabolic retrosynthesis,^[11] a robust operation of the system was only possible after several rounds of optimization, which included enzyme (re-)design and the principle of metabolic proofreading^[11-12].
+In its version 5.4, the artificial CO2 fixation cycle is slightly faster and requires 20% less energy per CO2 fixed than the naturally evolved Calvin cycle that operates in photosynthesis.